teamclouday/AndroidTrackpad/Android/README.md

   It will filter only PC devices, and tries to connect
   Assumed that a P2P service has been running on target PC
   Will try to exchange a unique ID before actual communication
+  In this mode, android device is assumed to have connected to target deivce's Mobile hotspot

 ------